teamsuperpanda/pandabricks/README.md

 Visit us at **[www.teamsuperpanda.com](https://www.teamsuperpanda.com)** to learn more, follow our work, or say hi.

-If you ship something cool with Pandabricks—or build your own spin‑off—let us know.
+If you ship something cool with Pandabricks or build your own spin-off, let us know.
 We'd love to see what you create.